-Price must reflect the total costs of goods and services, including the cost of marketing itself.
+The price must reflect the total costs of goods and services, including the cost of marketing itself.
 Marketing is often relegated to a secondary role in event production because the costs of printing, postage, advertising, public relations, and other basic marketing expenses may not be considered part of the event budget.

 What Are the Financial Demographics of the Target Audience?

-Analyse your market's ability to pay.
+Analyze your market's ability to pay.
 This sounds simple, but it is critical to the marketing effort.
-An event designed for executives who have access to corporate credit cards and can charge their participation as business expenses will likely be priced at a higher level than an event designed for those who must pay from their own personal wallets.
+An event designed for executives who have access to corporate credit cards and can charge their participation as business expenses will likely be priced at a higher level than an event designed for those who must pay from their wallets.
 Market research will help determine the ability and willingness of attendees to pay ticket prices at various levels and, therefore, influence the planning of the event itself.

-The location of your event can dictate not just the attendance, but the character and personality of the event as well.
+The location of your event can dictate not just the attendance but the character and personality of the event as well.
 This is a consideration for the earliest part of the planning stages.

 For example, for an event being held at a plush resort, the setting for the event should be a key part of the marketing strategy.
 The event site may even be the major draw featured in brochures and advertising.
-An awards dinner at a new public facility in your town should emphasise the opportunity to experience the facility as an exciting highlight of the event itself.
+An awards dinner at a new public facility in your town should emphasize the opportunity to experience the facility as an exciting highlight of the event itself.

 - Proximity to the potential attendees and ease of travel